polinwang0908/NatureAgingCode/readme.txt

 	7. main.R:
 	This is the main model execution.

-	8. mainSingleCore.R:
+	8. mainMulticore.R:
-	This is the non-parallel version of main.R, which does exactly the same thing but using only single core.
+	This is the parallel version of main.R, which does exactly the same thing but use multiple cores.

 	9. metropolisHastingsTest.R:
 	This script takes the model estimates and runs Metropolis-Hastings algorithm to sample